-I currently work for Riverside Research on their geospatial intelligence programs.
-I recently graduated from the University of Rochester with a Computer Science B.S., Applied Mathematics B.S., and Physics B.A., and Engineering Science B.A..
+I currently work as a Principal AI Engineer at General Dynamics Information Technology (GDIT), rapidly prototyping AI native systems and web applications.
+I recently completed a Master's in Computer Science at the University of Chicago.
+I also graduated from the University of Rochester with a Computer Science B.S., Applied Mathematics B.S., and Physics B.A., and Engineering Science B.A..
 I find theoretical work in mathematics and computer science fascinating.
-In my personal time I read on results in complexity theory, logic, number theory, and information theory such as the Completeness and Incompleteness Theorems of First and Second Order Logic, the Source Coding Theorem, Cook's Theorem, and the Prime Number Theorem.
+When I am not building AI systems, reading up on the latest AI research, or thinking about the profound impacts AI will have in the coming years, I enjoy reading about results in complexity theory, logic, number theory, and information theory such as the Completeness and Incompleteness Theorems of First and Second Order Logic, the Source Coding Theorem, Cook's Theorem, and the Prime Number Theorem.

 While some of the theoretical results mentioned above are absolutely fascinating, I am also motivated by improving the lives of other as effectively as I can.
-I consider myself part of the effective altruist movement, dedicated to improving the lives of others as effectively as I can.
 I annually contribute 10% of my income to Givewell, an organization dedicated to improving the wellbeing of humankind through funding the most efficient charities.

 In Summer 2020 I delved into the world of state of the art reinforcement learning.
 For anyone else interested in this area I highly reccomend YouTube courses by Sergey Levine and David Silver.